FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 }
 ```

-Here we have updated the library to export function called `preprocess` annotated with the `#[plugin_helper]` attribute which means we should be able to use it just like we did before.
+Here we have updated the library to export a function called `preprocess` annotated with the `#[plugin_helper]` attribute which means we should be able to use it just like we did before.
 Now we can update our runner, we are going to be passing what we have deserialized from the command line to the wasm module.

 ```rust
 // ./crates/example-runner/src/main.rs